 4. Plan meals, plan snacks, plan mini-meals, whatever your style is – Plan It!
 The more you plan ahead, and shop accordingly, the less apt you are to succumb to gotcha! eating.
 Do not have a bag of sea-salted, kettle-fried chips in the cupboard!
 I do not care how many teenagers are in the house insisting they need this basic food group.

 5. Count calories Phase 2.
 As the dosage is tapered down you will begin to feel more in control of your appetite.
 Start lowering your calorie budget a little at a time.
 The app on my iPhone called Lose It! lets me adjust my calorie budget so that I don’t stress myself out restricting my calories beyond what I can realistically manage.
-My Fitness Pal and Sparks People have similar programs.
+My Fitness Pal is another popular program.